afondiel/edge-ai-engineering/README.md

 This guide provides core concepts and resources for anyone interested in gaining fundamental understanding on how to "bring" intelligence into resource-constrained devices.

 > [!NOTE]
-> It aims to be a living document, constantly updated with the latest SOTA breakthroughs and developments in Edge AI ecosystem.
+> This guide aims to be a living document, constantly updated with the latest SOTA breakthroughs and developments in Edge AI ecosystem.

 ## Table of Contents